teretzdev/arena-vr-pvpve/README.md

 - Open the project in Unity (version 2020.3.18f1 or compatible) and allow it to import all dependencies.
 - Refer to the Adventure Creator manual at https://adventurecreator.org/files/Manual.pdf for detailed setup and configuration.
 - Follow the manual steps to integrate and configure Adventure Creator within the project.
 - Ensure that any required project settings are adjusted to support the plugin’s functionalities.
+Also, review the updated integration guides in the Documentation folder and AdventureCreatorIntegration.md for advanced configuration, testing, and integration instructions.

 ## How to Contribute

 Contributions are welcome!
 Please fork the repository, create a new branch for your changes, and submit a pull request.
 Make sure to follow our coding guidelines and include tests for any new features.
-- For additional setup instructions, refer to the documentation in the 'Documentation' folder.
+- For additional setup instructions and contribution guidelines—including requirements for test cases related to recent integrations—refer to the Documentation folder and the CONTRIBUTING.md file.